ideonate/cdsdashboards/docs/chapters/userguide/userguide.rst

 Developing a Dashboard
 ~~~~~~~~~~~~~~~~~~~~~~

-Dashboards can be created based on either Jupyter notebooks or Streamlit / Plotly Dash py files.
+Dashboards can be created based on Jupyter notebooks or py or R files.

-Use 'My Server' (or a named server) to create a Jupyter notebook (ipynb file) as normal or upload/edit Python files to make your Streamlit app.
+Use 'My Server' (or a named server) to create a Jupyter notebook (ipynb file) as normal or upload/edit Python or R files to make apps.

 Below, we have both an ipynb (Jupyter notebook) and a py file.
 We will be able to make two dashboards, one for each file.